emirmx/docs/content/en/docs/apidocs-mxsdk/apidocs/frontend/pluggable-widgets/_index.md

 Translations for a pluggable widget can also be provided by a module.
 This can be useful when you would like to provide a module that has more than one pluggable widget, or if your pluggable widget uses one or more [/apidocs-mxsdk/apidocs/frontend/design-properties/](design properties).

 To achieve this: create a *locales/{language-code}/{widget ID}.json* file in the Styling folder of your module.
+You'll have to replace any spaces and illegal path characters (if there are any) with underscores.
+The file name should be all lower case.
+For example: if your widget ID is *%My Pluggable Widget%*, the name of the file should be *_my_pluggable_widget_.json*.
 In addition, create a *locales/metadata.json* file.
 The resulting structure could look like this:

-{{< figure src="attachments/apidocs-mxsdk/apidocs/pluggable-widgets/translations.png" alt="A metadata.json file in the Styling/locales folder and a translate.json file in the Styling/locales/de-DE folder" class="no-border" >}}
+{{< figure src="attachments/apidocs-mxsdk/apidocs/pluggable-widgets/translations.png" alt="A metadata.json file in the Styling/locales folder and a custom.widget.id.json file in the Styling/locales/de-DE folder" class="no-border" >}}

 The contents of *locales/metadata.json* should be: